gsm1011/hadoop.admin/manuscript/chapter4.md

 weight & Float & Value to control non proportional share of cluster resource.
 The default value is 1.0.\
-minSharePreemptionTimeout & Integer & Seconds to wait before killing other pool’s tasks if a pool’s share is under minimum share.\
+minSharePreemptionTimeout & Integer & Seconds to wait before killing other pool's tasks if a pool's share is under minimum share.\
 maxRunningJobs & Integer & Maximum number of concurrent running jobs for a user.
 Default is unlimited.\
 poolMaxJobsDefault & Integer & Default maximum number of concurrently